Dan Van Severen

 The Stations of the Cross (1981) is the provisional copingstone of the artist’s reductive evolution: a series of 14 parts, in each a horizontal line is intersected by a number of vertical lines.
 It stands as both answer and tribute to Barnett Newman’s eponymous paintings.

 While Van Severen continued to reduce his artistic alphabet in his geometrical oeuvre, he never stopped drawing figuratively.
 From the Eighties onwards he exposed some of these figurative works on select occasions.
-It is remarkable that Van Severen’s flowers bear such a striking resemblance to Ellsworth Kelly’s.
+It is remarkable that Van Severen’s flowers bear such a striking resemblance to Kelly Ellsworth’s.

 This exhibition is an attempt at dialogue between Dan Van Severen and the abovementioned artists.